cciw-uk/data-protection/Amendments to manual.rst

 ----

-We will need a new section about CCiW Chairperson and CPO's responsibilities as follows.
-I'm not sure where this should live.

 From what I've gathered, we do not have a documented process for what happens when a DBS result actually shows criminal convictions, possibly because the situation hasn't actually occurred before.

 I've therefore drawn up a draft of what I thought it should be.
+I'm not sure where it should live - it could be part of a document about CCiW Chairperson and/or CPO's responsibilities.

-``STATUS:QUESTION`` This is one of the most sensitive parts of our processes, and should be carefully reviewed.
+**QUESTION** This is one of the most sensitive parts of our processes, and should be carefully reviewed.
 It may help us to get some expert advice on this.
 We need to carefully balance: